Home » Sourdough » Sourdough Discard Waffles

 Instructions

-• Preheat waffle iron and spray with non-stick cooking spray.
+• Preheat and prep.
+Preheat your waffle iron and spray it with non-stick cooking spray.

-• Scoop the batter into the hot waffle iron, about a half cup at a time, depending on the size of your iron.
-Cook until golden brown.
+• Cook the waffles.
+Scoop about ½ cup of batter into the hot waffle iron, adjusting for the size of your iron.
+Cook until the waffles are golden brown.

 Notes